MicheleCotrufo/ThorlabsPowermeterInterface/README.md

 # ThorlabsPowermeterInterface
-A module to connect and collect data from a Thorlabs powermeter, based on py-visa and NI-VISA
+A module to connect and collect data from a Thorlabs powermeter, based on py-visa

 ### Installation